conner-mcnicholas/Pickleball_Timeout_Analysis/README.md

 Each timeout is individually scored based on the difference between the team' rallys win percentage before and after the timeout.<br>

-The rallies included in the calculation for any given timeout are the rallies before and after the timeout, bounded by the closest timeouts before and after, or the beginning/ends of the game.
+The rallies included in the calculation for any given timeout are rallies in the game (not match) before and after the timeout, bounded by any other timeouts.
+Bounding by other timeouts seems reasonable because they offer an opportunity to change strategies, and thus counteract the impact of the timeout at hand.

 Example calculations are provided for a sample game below, with rallies for one particular timeout highlighted in yellow in the figure on the left.